Why Buy Back Your Military Time?

-Before you start to explore the benefits of buying back your time, you need to do two things:
+Before you start to explore the benefits of buying back your time, you should do two things:

 - Estimate how much your service deposit will be (use the calculator below to find "true cost"; deposit plus interest).